cybershiptrooper/CS747-assignments/assignment3/README.md

 ### Windy gridworld

-The script runme.sh generates comparative plots as stated in its 'usage' provided below.
+The script runme.sh generates the required plots as stated in its 'usage' provided below.
 To obtain all the plots specified in the report, try running the executable without any arguments.
+The plots are stored in a folder named 'plots', upon running the script.

 ```
 usage: